seoulrobotics/sga_merge_gt_to_eval/README.md

-Three scripts used to merge and modify .tsv files.
+# Scripts for quickly merging and modifying .csv/.tsv files.

 `merge_tsv.py` reads from three input .tsv files containing at, gt and radar data.
 It reformats the data and outputs a single file containing complete data of the input files, organized row-by-row, leaving entries that do not exist blank.
 - Input: any three at.tsv, gt.tsv and radar.tsv files to merge.